 Arriving barefoot and decked out in a tarp hat for our interview, Chris Summers is all you would expect a crocodile expert to be.
-Chris’ Australian accent, enthusiasm, love for nature and animals is written all over him like a tattoo.
+Chris’ English accent, enthusiasm, love for nature and animals is written all over him like a tattoo.
 Lighting his chocolate pipe, Chris sat down poolside at the Grand Baymen with Betsy Rosenlund from ECI Development, and myself to chat about ACES Wildlife Rescue on Ambergris Caye in Belize.

 Charlotte Tweed: Chris, how did your crocodile sanctuary come to be in Belize?

 Chris Summers: Well, it’s not so much a crocodile sanctuary anymore.
 That’s kind of all done.
 The people who started the crocodile sanctuary have gone back to the States.
 When me and Christina took over, we leaned towards general wildlife rescue out of necessity because there was nothing else like that here on the island.
 There are other wildlife organizations in the country, but they’re all on the mainland.
 Anytime we got a call about an animal that wasn’t a crocodile, we would then have to figure out how to ship the animal to another rehab center on the mainland, which is a lot of stress for an animal already sick or injured.
 We were finding a lot of times it wasn’t enough of a medical emergency to put the animal through the stress of transporting the mainland.